noelle-crawfish/Enumerating-Polycubes/README.md

 ![8-cube polycube][1]

-### Goals
 My goal over the course of this project was to enumerate complete sets of polycubes.
-That is, for a set of *n* cubes, I wanted to be able to generate a list of every possible arrangement.
+That is, given *n* cubes, I wanted to be able to generate a list of every possible arrangement, and a count of how many exist.

 ## Methods
 ### Complete Search
-When I begin a project, I like to first produce a 'minimum viable product', something that could technically complete a task, but will do it badly.
-That way I have data to check future results against, and a guarantee that there will be something to show for my efforts.
-The first thing I did was write a function to generate polycube sets through a complete search of possibilities in *n* x *n* x *n* space.
+The first step was to produce a 'minimum viable product', something that could technically complete the task, and would be fast to implement.
+This allowed me to quickly develop and test a way to find and remove duplicates, without worrying about runtime optimizations.
+Below is the function I wrote to generate polycube sets through a complete search of possibilities in *n* x *n* x *n* space.

     polycubeSet[n_Integer] := (
       Block[{allPoints, final, res},